ItsRoy69/BookGive/Steps.md

 - Thus, go to metamask wallet, click on account details and check the private key which shouldn't be made public and paste the private key in "config"-s "privateKey": "17840d76bb1887a.............."
 - Click on play icon on top of screen
 - Since we used "multiplexed event logger" to check what is being passed thus we disable this node after checking the data that is being passed
+- Check the transaction copy the transaction hash "0x3a272cc0f37fd6bf792a1001114cef..................." and paste on https://goerli.etherscan.io/ and if it says success then it is succesfully transacted
+- Click on the activity on top of screen and click on edit
+- Double click on the "compile and deploy factory"
+- Search "contract deployment waiter" and drag to the dasshboard
+- Connect "confirmation" of "contract deployment waiter" to "confirmation" of "factory deployer"
+- Give number required as 2 in "contract deployment waiter"
+- Delete thne connection wire of "factory deployer" like this